-Constant size on nodes, and 0D and 1D elements
+Constant size on nodes and 1D entities

-When set, the size of contour blobs at nodes and 0D elements and the thickness of the displayed contour barrels is determined by the "Nodes, and 0D and 1D element contour size" setting in the "Graphic Fonts and Styles" dialog and not scaled according to the value being contoured.
+When set, the size of contour blobs at nodes and the thickness of the displayed contour barrels is determined by the "Node and 1D entity contour size" setting in the "Graphic Fonts and Styles" dialog and not scaled according to the value being contoured.
 The scaling factor is applied.